Async Studio

 • a 2-3 page feedback letter from an editor with specific suggestions and developmental edits, as well as suggestions for places of submission;

-All writers will receive feedback no later than February 28.
+Feedback letters will be received no later than September.
 Early submissions may yield earlier feedback.

 submission guidelines:

-• Please submit one poem if you are requesting a single letter ($99), and up to three poems if you are selecting the three letter option ($199).
-There is no page requirement.
+• Please submit one poem if you are requesting a single letter ($99), and up to three poems if you are selecting the three-letter option ($199).
+All submissions must be under 10 pages.

 • Multiple submissions are permitted, but each must be submitted separately with a new fee.